-Take tinnitus, for example.
-We’re not entirely certain about the origins and causes of tinnitus generally, let alone how TMJ contributes to it, but we do have some clues.
-One clue is that our ear bones, the smallest bones in our body, used to be jaw bones , and their old function and their new are partly intertwined through the complex action of tiny ear muscles that are, to some extent, still jaw muscles.
+Being able to change tinnitus by moving your jaw is common.
+This is likely in part because our ear bones, the smallest bones in our body, were jawbones in our evolutionary ancestors.
+Their old function and their new are partly intertwined through the complex action of tiny ear muscles that are, to some extent, still jaw muscles.

 Unrecognized Jaw Muscles

-None of these seem like jaw functions, but they are actually intimately connected.
-The tensor tympani and tensor veli palatini are connected to the trigeminal nerve, and they often contract when we perform numerous voluntary actions of the jaw, such as speaking, chewing, swallowing, or yawning.
-In fact, these two muscles have to be coordinated with jaw muscles to ensure they open the Eustachian tube at proper times for equalizing ear pressure.
+These functions link to jaw movements, though they may not seem like it.
+The tensor tympani and tensor veli palatini connect to the trigeminal nerve.
+Remember, this is the nerve that is most associated with movements that change tinnitus.
+These muscles often contract when we perform voluntary actions of the jaw.
+When you speak, chew, swallow, or yawn, these muscles contract.
+In fact, these two muscles have to be coordinated with jaw muscles.
+Otherwise, they couldn’t open the Eustachian tube at proper times to equalize ear pressure.

 Jaw Dysfunction and Ear Symptoms

-Since these ear muscles are controlled by the same nerves as our jaw muscles, it’s likely that they might be affected by some of the stimuli that can cause TMJ.
-When bruxism forces your jaw muscles to clench, these ear muscles might also clench.
+Since these ear muscles are controlled by the same nerves as our jaw muscles, they might likely be affected by some of the stimuli that can cause temporomandibular jaw disorders (TMJ or TMD).
+People with TMJ often experience involuntary jaw motions like clenching.
+When bruxism forces your jaw muscles to clench, these ear muscles likely also clench.
 A similar situation might occur when your jaw is out of balance and your muscles are fighting hard against your jawbone and teeth to try to find a comfortable, relaxed position.
 This may cause your tensor tympani and/or tensor veli palatini to contract at inappropriate times.